Nimith7/Nimith7/README.md

 **Nimith7/Nimith7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm a front-End developper, from France.
+I'm a Front-End developper, from France.
 I’m currently learning languages and frameworks JS and Vue.js.

 ### ⭐ GitHub Stats